-Many CORBA application developers use the default fixed stubs generated by an IDL compiler without concern for how they are implemented.
-There are situations, however, where default stub behavior is inadequate.
-For example, an application developer may wish to change the stub code transparently to
+Most CORBA application developers use the fixed stubs generated by an IDL compiler without concern for how the stubs are implemented.
+There are situations, however, where the default stub behavior is inadequate.
+For example, an application developer may wish to change stub code transparently in order to:

-- Perform application-specific functionality, such as logging; - Add parameters to a request; - Cache requests or replies to enable batch transfer or minimize calls to a remote target object, respectively; - Support advanced quality-of-service (QoS) features, such as load balancing and fault-tolerance; or - Enforce security mechanisms, such as authentication certificates.
+- Perform application-specific functionality, such as logging; - Add parameters to a request; - Cache requests or replies to enable batch transfer or minimize calls to a remote target object, respectively; - Support advanced quality-of-service (QoS) features, such as load balancing and fault-tolerance; or - Enforce security mechanisms, such as authentication of credentials.

-To support these capabilities without modifying existing client code, applications must be able to override the default stub implementations.
-These application-defined stubs are called smart proxies.
-In ORBs with smart proxy support, a stub is a meta-object that acts as the proxy to the "real" target object.
+To support these capabilities without modifying existing client code, applications must be able to override the default stub implementations selectively.
+These application-defined stubs are called smart proxies, which are customizable meta-objects that can mediate access to target objects more flexibly than the default stubs generated by an IDL compiler.
+Smart proxies allow developers to modify the behavior of interfaces without re-implementing client applications or target objects.

 The two main entities in smart proxy designs are (1) the smart proxy factory and (2) the smart proxy meta-object, which are shown in Figure 2.
 When using a smart proxy to modify the behavior of an interface, the developer implements the smart proxy class and registers it with the ORB.
-After installing the smart proxy factory, the ORB automatically uses the application-supplied factory to create object references when the narrow operation of an interface is invoked.
+After installing the smart proxy factory, the ORB automatically uses the application-supplied factory to create object references when a client invokes the narrow operation of an interface.
 Thus, if smart proxies are installed before a client accesses these interfaces, the client application can transparently use the new behavior of the proxy returned by the factory.